Child Protection

 Making a Child Protection Report in Carver County

-- An Intake worker will record the alleged maltreatment information provided by the reporter and will ask questions to gather additional available information.
+• An Intake worker will record the alleged maltreatment information provided by the reporter and will ask questions to gather more information.

-- Any person who makes a malicious or reckless report shall be liable in a civil suit for any actual damages suffered by the person and for any punitive damages set by the court or jury, plus costs and reasonable attorney fees.
+• Any person who makes a malicious or reckless report shall be liable in a civil suit for any actual damages suffered by the person and for any punitive damages set by the court or jury, plus costs and attorney fees.

-- Reports can be made voluntarily by anyone and by certain people designated in statute as mandated reporters.
-A mandated reporter who fails to make a report may be guilty of a misdemeanor, gross misdemeanor, or a felony depending on the severity of the abuse.
+• Reports can be made freely by anyone and by certain people who qualify in statute as mandated reporters.
+A mandated reporter who fails to make a report may be guilty of a misdemeanor, gross misdemeanor, or a felony depending on the level of the abuse.

 REPORTING FORM: CARVER COUNTY HEALTH & HUMAN SERVICES AND LAW ENFORCEMENT REFERRAL OF SUSPECTED CHILD MALTREATMENT FORM